Tottenham Court Road Estate

 Baker Street

-As of 31 March 2024, the Baker Street estate consists of seven buildings totalling 336,189 sq ft NIA, primarily comprising upper-floor office spaces, ground-floor retail units, and 13 residential apartments.
+As at 31st March 2025, the Baker Street Estate consists of three buildings totalling 177,560 sq ft NIA, primarily comprising upper-floor office spaces, ground-floor retail units and 1 residential townhouse.

 View on map